jaraco/irc/revamp.md

     putting functionality related to this into just the example bot in bot.py, this is now properly handled by the Client (previously Reactor) class.

+    There is now a respective property named .channels and there is a .get_channel_users(channel) function.

   * **Moving of bot.py into irc/contrib/ and removal of server.py**

     The server implementation seems somewhat off-topic for a client protocol library.
 The bot implementation is also not really relevant to the core implementation, which is why it was moved into irc/contrib/

+  * **Removal of scheduled function runs**

+    The possibility to run a function in a scheduled amount of time was removed, and with it execute_at()/execute_delayed()/execute_every().
+    It wasn't used by the library itself, and it seems off-topic to provide an advanced event management in a basic protocol library when there are already better libraries to do this.